julienXX/terminal-notifier/README.markdown

 `-execute` and `-activate` which depend on the sender of the notification to be ‘terminal-notifier’ to perform its work.

-For information on the `ID` see the `-activate` option.
+For information on the `ID`, see the `-activate` option.

 -------------------------------------------------------------------------------

 `-appIcon PATH` **[10.9+ only]**

-Specifies The PATH of an image to display instead of the application icon.
+Specify an image `PATH` to display instead of the application icon.

-**WARNING: This option is subject to change since it relies on a private method.**
+**WARNING: This option is subject to change, since it relies on a private method.**

 -------------------------------------------------------------------------------

 `-contentImage PATH` **[10.9+ only]**

-Specifies The PATH of an image to display attached inside the notification.
+Specify an image `PATH` to attach inside of the notification.

 **WARNING: This option is subject to change since it relies on a private method.**